 | HTTP/3 | QUIC over UDP | Eliminates TCP head-of-line blocking, reducing latency and improving performance on unreliable or high-loss networks. |

-In practice, you don’t optimize for a protocol — you remove avoidable round trips, prioritize critical bytes, and cache aggressively.
+In practice, you don't optimise for a protocol — you remove avoidable round trips, prioritise critical bytes, and cache aggressively.

-Important update: INP replaced FID as the interaction metric (effective March 12, 2024).
+Important: INP replaced FID as the interaction metric, effective March 12, 2024.

-Learn to read a network waterfall — it reveals blocking, prioritization mistakes, and oversized assets instantly.
+Learn to read a network waterfall — it reveals blocking, prioritisation mistakes, and oversized assets instantly.

 1. Reduce bytes transferred